 It should go without saying that you need to promote your podcast on your social media channels.
-If you do an in person interview with a guest, get a photo or two to use on Facebook and Twitter.
+If you do an in-person interview with a guest, get a photo or two to use on Facebook and Twitter.
 If you can do an quick video in addition to the interview, share 15 seconds on Instagram or Snapchat so you can tease the full episode.
-Be active and be open to answering people’s questions so that you build relationships with people who are either currently part of your audience or might come check you out when they realize you help them out.
+Be active and be open to answering people’s questions so that you build relationships with listeners who are either currently part of your audience or might come check you out when they realize you are a helpful resource.

 Post Video Episodes on YouTube

+YouTube is arguably the second largest search engine behind Google.
 If your podcast is a video show, you are probably already doing this one.
 If you’re doing audio recordings, you can still get in on the YouTube game.
-Create a photo story in iMovie or your favorite video app with images related to the topic of your podcast.
-Add the audio recording as the soundtrack to the images and save the whole thing out as a movie.
-Then upload to YouTube.
+Some new services like Zealous will automatically transcribe audio and turn it into a video with animated text.
+Tried-and-true methods like creating a photo story in iMovie, with images related to your podcast topic, also work.
+Add the audio recording as the soundtrack to the images and save the whole thing out as a movie before uploading it to YouTube.

 Be sure to include a link back to your podcast in the description so that people can come check you out.

 If someone else covers a topic related to your podcast, comment on what they are saying either in their comments or in your podcast.
 Mention in the text synopsis of your podcast that you talked about what The Cooking Blog had to say about making clam chowder on your clam chowder episode and link back to their post about their favorite recipes.
 Participating in Facebook or LinkedIn groups related to your topic is also closely related to commenting.

 Guest Post on Sites Related to Your Podcast Topic